haberdashdsgn/gatsby-aws-auth-starter/README.md

 amplify push        // deploy the configuration to the AWS account
 ```

-You can use the following scripts to run the site in development or build for production.
+You can use the following scripts to run the site in development, build for production, or clean directories.

 ```
 yarn dev     // initiate the development environment and run local browser